-- •Ozone dose at the CWTP varied between 1.1 to 1.2 mg/L for October. - •Giardia CT was maintained above 100% at all times the plant was providing water into the distribution system for October. - •Cryptosporidium IT was maintained above 100% during the month.
+•Ozone dose at the CWTP varied between 1.0 to 1.2 mg/L for February.

+•Giardia CT was maintained above 100% at all times the plant was providing water into the distribution system for February.

+•Cryptosporidium IT was maintained above 100% during the month.
 Off-spec water was less than 5%.

+A dip to 122% CT Achieved occurred on February 20 at 12:15pm, when Train B was activated upon completion of its winter maintenance.
+There was no regulatory impact.

-Treated Water - Disinfection, pH and Alkalinity Results October 2015
+Treated Water - Disinfection, pH and Alkalinity Results February 2016